BlockchainCommons/crypto-commons/Docs/ur-3-sskrs.md

 ```
 Note that this is _not_ the same thing as an SSKR UR, because it contains that `309` tag (`tuna acid epic` or `taadec`) and a different checksum (`idle puff jump rock` or `iepfjprk`).

-In fact, none of the command-line tools currently output SSKR URs, but if you import one from somewhere else, such Gordian Guardian, you can convert it to CBOR using `bytewords` and then examine it using `cbor2diag`.
+In fact, none of the command-line tools currently output SSKR URs, but if you import one from somewhere else, such Gordian SeedTool, you can convert it to CBOR using `bytewords` and then examine it using `cbor2diag`.

 For:
 ```